JohnnyLe12/FCJ-Workshop-Report/content/6-Self-evaluation/_index.md

 During the internship period, I participated in the following main tasks:

+* **Travel Guide Web App project development**: Participated in building a travel guide web application with my team, utilizing AWS services to deploy and operate the system.
 * **Technical content translation and localization**: Translated AWS blog posts and technical documentation from English to Vietnamese, ensuring accurate and accessible content for the Vietnamese user community
 * **Participation in community events**: Participated in AWS workshops and meetups, directly engaging with the developer community
 * **AWS services research and hands-on practice**: Gained in-depth knowledge of cloud computing services such as EC2, S3, Lambda, RDS, and best practices for deploying applications on AWS